kaiwenShen/Undergraduate_Dissertation_scrap_twitter/README.md

 Also,the twitter folder already have the scraped raw tweets, and the df_res folder already have the sentiment analysis result processed, the twitter search key words are "Comscore", "Rentrak", "Comscore Merger", "Rentrak Merger".

 # Short-term event study methodology
-the comscore.csv and rentrak.csv are the data collected from WRDS CRSP make sure the R code and these file are under the same root when you run the code in st_res folder is the dataframe result of the data
+The comscore.csv and rentrak.csv are the data collected from WRDS CRSP make sure the R code and these file are under the same root when you run the code in st_res folder is the dataframe result of the data